A Coaching Power Tool Created by Nicholas Kittis

 - Lack of self-confidence and self-efficacy

-What does it mean to have a Victor Mindset?
+What does it mean to possess a Victor Mindset?

-The victor arises above all circumstances at all times.
+The victor arises in particular circumstances in the least times.

-Victors dominate their moods, character, qualities, and powers, as well as the environment surrounding them, and become Movers instead of pawns.
+Victors dominate their moods, character, qualities, and powers, also because of the environment surrounding them, and become Movers rather than pawns.

 Victors are achievers.
-What they seek most is an achievement in the goals they have set.
-By this, they have realistic expectations for what is possible in line with what is required for them to achieve their goal.
-Victors are those who do not wait for things to happen by chance but they prepare themselves accordingly daily in what needs to be done.
+What they seek most is an achievement within the goals they need set.
+By this, they need realistic expectations for what’s possible in line with what’s required for them to realize their goal.
+Victors are those that don’t await things to happen accidentally but they prepare themselves accordingly daily in what must be done.

-On the other hand, classic victor’s behavior usually includes:
+On the opposite hand, the classic victor’s behavior usually includes:

 - Constant motivation and goal setting